 "Corroding waste-disposal drums could be seen breaking up through the grounds of backyards.
 Trees and gardens were turning black and dying.
 One entire swimming pool had been popped up from its foundation, afloat now on a small sea of chemicals.
 Puddles of noxious substances were pointed out to me by the residents.
 Some of these puddles were in their yards, some were in their basements, others yet were on the school grounds.
 Everywhere the air had a faint, choking smell.
 Children returned from play with burns on their hands and faces."

-Love Canal is the neighborhood in Niagara Falls, New York, that became the subject of national and international attention, eventual environmental notoriety, and controversy following the discovery of 21,000 tons of toxic waste (caustics, alkalines, fatty acids, and chlorinated hydrocarbons from the manufacturing of dyes, perfumes, solvents for rubber and synthetic resins) that had been buried beneath the neighborhood by Hooker Chemical.
+Such was the account given by Region 2 EPA administrator Eckhardt C. Beck upon returning from a visit to Love Canal, a neighborhood in Niagara Falls, New York.
+The town became the subject of national and international attention, eventual environmental notoriety, and controversy following the discovery that the idyllic town sat atop 21,000 tons of toxic waste that had been buried beneath the neighborhood by Hooker Chemical..

 In 1953 Hooker Chemical sold its former chemical dumpsite, located in an abandoned canal named for its commissioner, William T. Love, to the Niagara Falls City School District for the price of $1.
 The transaction included a 17-line disclaimer detailing the nature of the canal's prior usage, absolving Hooker Chemical of any liability for future problems related to the presence of industrial waste, and advising that the area be sealed off, "so as to prevent the possibility of persons or animals coming in contact with the dumped materials."
 The school district, desperate to accommodate the area's growing population, ignored the implications and began construction on a new school in 1954.